-Louise Doughty is the author of nine novels, including Platform Seven, which will be published by Faber & Faber in August 2019.
+Louise Doughty is the author of nine novels, including Platform Seven, which was published by Faber & Faber in August 2019.
 She has also written one work of non-fiction and five plays for radio.
 Her seventh novel was the top ten bestseller Apple Tree Yard.
 First published in 2013, it was shortlisted for the CWA Steel Dagger Award and the National Book Award Thriller of the Year and sold in twenty-eight languages worldwide.
 A four-part TV adaptation with Emily Watson in the lead role was broadcast on Sunday nights on BBC1.
 It received widespread critical acclaim and consolidated viewing figures of seven million per episode, making it the most-viewed new BBC drama since The Night Manager.
 Doughty’s sixth novel, Whatever You Love, was shortlisted for the Costa Novel Award and longlisted for the Orange Prize for Fiction.
 She has also won awards for radio drama and short stories, along with publishing one work of non-fiction, A Novel in a Year, based on her popular newspaper column.
 She is a critic and cultural commentator for UK and international newspapers and broadcasts regularly for the BBC and has been the judge for many prizes and awards including the Man Booker Prize and the Costa Novel Award.
 In 2018 she was elected a Fellow of the Royal Society of Literature and she has recently been awarded an honorary doctorate from the University of East Anglia.
 She has widespread experience of teaching creative writing including six month courses for the Faber Academy and Guardian Masterclasses and shorter course for the Arvon Foundation and Skyros Holidays.
 She has been a Gold Dust mentor since its inception and lives in London.

 ‘Without Louise’s guidance, support and friendship, I think I’d still be muddling around in a quagmire of multi-narratives, cloying clichés and brain-numbing superlatives.
 It’s been a wonderful and rewarding year working together, and if I achieve any success, it will be all thanks to Louise’s skill and patience.’ – Paula Yare